Lucha Brothers: All Elite Wrestling / Ring of Honor (2019–2024)

 On March 4, they formed a trio along with Pac known as Death Triangle, confirming their heel turn in the process.
 They made their debut as a team against Joey Janela and the Private Party, defeating them.
-However, with Pac stuck in the U.K., due to travel restrictions, they then formed an alliance with Eddie Kingston as well as The Butcher and The Blade.
+However, with Pac stuck in the UK, due to travel restrictions, they then formed an alliance with Eddie Kingston as well as The Butcher and The Blade.
 On November 18, the Death Triangle returned to AEW Dynamite after an eight-month absence, where Pac won his return match against The Blade and was then saved by Fenix and Penta after being attacked by Kingston and Butcher and Blade after the match and also turning the trio into babyfaces at the same time.
 At All Out on September 5, they defeated the Young Bucks in a Steel Cage match to win the AEW World Tag Team Championship.
 On the October 16 episode of Dynamite, they defended the AAA World Tag Team Championship against the team of Las Super Ranas, who turned out to be FTR in disguise.
 FTR defeated the Lucha Bros. for the titles, ending their record-breaking reign at 853 days.
 On the January 5, 2022 episode of Dynamite, the Jurassic Express defeated them to win their first AEW World Tag Team Championship, during which Fenix dislocated his arm when being driven through a table.

-Following The Elite being stripped of the AEW World Trios Championship following a legitimate fight that broke out after the All Out media scrum, Death Triangle defeated the Best Friends to win the vacant titles on the September 7, 2022 episode of Dynamite.